kean/Nuke/README.md

 #### Loading Images into Targets

 You can load an image into an image view with a single line of code.
-Nuke will automatically load image data, decompress it in the background, store the image in the memory cache, and finally display it.
+Nuke will automatically load image data, decompress it in the background, cache the image, and display it.

 ```swift
 Manager.shared.loadImage(with: url, into: imageView)